-Network meta-analyses
+Network Meta-Analyses

-The sponsor conducted NMAs of bimekizumab compared to other medications in the context of axial spondyloarthritis for two harms outcomes: discontinuation due to any reason and serious adverse events.
-The comparators of interest with data available for this NMA were IL-17A inhibitors ixekizumab and secukinumab, Tumour necrosis factor-α inhibitors adalimumab, certolizumab pegol, etanercept, golimumab (SC or IV routes) and infliximab (IV), Janus kinase inhibitors tofacitinib and Upadacitinib.
+The sponsor conducted NMAs of bimekizumab compared to other medications in the context of axial spondyloarthritis for 2 harms outcomes: discontinuation due to any reason and SAEs.
+The comparators of interest with data available for this NMA were IL-17A inhibitors ixekizumab and secukinumab, tumour necrosis factor-alpha inhibitors adalimumab, certolizumab pegol, etanercept, golimumab (subcutaneous (SC) or IV routes) and infliximab (IV), Janus kinase inhibitors tofacitinib and upadacitinib.

 The network for analysis of discontinuation due to any reason contained 18 studies.
-Study discontinuation rates were low in all trials (range: 0-14 patients per treatment arm).
-Time points between 12-16 weeks were used for this analysis.
+Study discontinuation rates were low in all trials (range: 0 to 14 patients per treatment arm).
+Time points between 12 and 16 weeks were used for this analysis.
 Credible intervals were very wide for most estimates.
 There were no clear differences seen between bimekizumab and any other treatment.
-There was one finding in which bimekizumab had a higher risk of study discontinuation compared to tofacitinib, however, the uncertainty around this estimate was high as reflected by a wide credible interval.
+There was 1 finding in which bimekizumab had a higher risk of study discontinuation compared to tofacitinib, however, the uncertainty around this estimate was high as reflected by a wide credible interval.

 The network for analysis of SAE's contained 18 studies.
-SAE rates were low in all studies (range 0-10 SAE's per treatment arm).
-Time points between 12-16 weeks were used for this analysis.
+SAE rates were low in all studies (range 0 to 10 SAE's per treatment arm).
+Time points between 12 and 16 weeks were used for this analysis.
 Credible intervals were very wide for most estimates.
 There were no clear differences between bimekizumab and any other treatments in the network.